Binozo/EchoGo/README.md

 > [!TIP]
 > Make sure you blocked Amazon's OTA servers.
 [More info](https://github.com/Dragon863/EchoCLI#notice)

-> [!NOTE]
-> Your Echo Dot may not connect to your Wi-Fi network on its own

 Now you need a host system for your Echo because it can't live on its own.
 In this example, we are using a Raspberry Pi Zero 2 W.